 Looking after yourself and recovering from trauma takes time, and there are no quick fixes.

 “You will look back on this and realise that had you spent more time on you, you would have given yourself the opportunity to heal more.
 Don’t get consumed by everything – take time to process it yourself.” – Adult sibling

 Do something proactive

 If you want to – and if you feel ready to – it can help to get involved with organisations, charities and campaigns that help others also affected by similar things to your brother or sister.

 Here are some ideas:

-- Donate to charities that have helped you
+- Donate to or fundraise for charities that have helped you

 - Contribute to online social media campaigns